-In April 2022, as part of the Federal Lands Initiative, the federal government announced just over $3.5 million in funding for the purchase and development of two vacant lots in Currie.
-The funds will help Horizon Housing develop 72 units of affordable housing in the community, where 20 units will be prioritized for women and children.
-Click here to learn more about the announcement.
+In April 2022, as part of the Federal Lands Initiative, Canada Mortgage and Housing Corporation announced just over $3.5 million in funding for the purchase and development of two vacant lots in Currie.